andy-maier/python-garbagetracker/docs/background.rst

 the worst case assumption in mind, i.e. that it is used by an infinitely running piece of code.

-The remainder of this section explains the issues with uncollectable and garbage objects caused during object release and how to address them:
+The remainder of this section explains the issues with collected and uncollectable objects caused during object release and how to address them:

 * Issues with :term:`uncollectable objects`: